 • It converts sugar into glycogen which is temporarily stored till the muscles require energy.

 • It synthesises proteins and cholesterol and converts carbohydrates and proteins into fats.

 • It also produces blood protein and various other enzymes required for digestion and other body functions.

-The causes of liver disorder are mainly dietary, like eating allergic food that are not suitable to one’s constitution, or eating heavy, cold and dry items regularly.
+The causes of the liver disorder are mainly dietary, like eating allergic food that is not suitable to one’s constitution or eating heavy, cold and dry items regularly.
 Alcohol consumption is also a major cause of liver damage.
 Viral infections such as hepatitis A to E and G are other causes.
-Most chemical drugs gets detoxified in the liver and may cause liver damage in the long run.
+Most chemical drugs get detoxified in the liver and may cause liver damage in the long run.